 After a number of years since bingo was last played in the hall, our council joined forces with St. George’s Catholic Community (based at PAFB) in 2008 to re-establish a weekly bingo for the community, alternating responsibilities each week for staffing and operating the bingo games Interest from St. George parishioners waned and they dropped away after the first year, leaving the full operations for the council to staff.
 For the past twelve years, our council has been successfully using bingo proceeds to fund a significant portion of our annual charitable donations, now totaling over $100,000 in benefits to our select community organizations.

 With the COVID-19 pandemic shutdown in mid-March 2020, our regular face-to-face bingo sessions on Wednesday evenings at our hall in Rockledge FL have been suspended.
-We are currently testing resuming our normal program remotely and using this website to enable players to purchase their gamecards in advance online.
-We expect that the program sessions will be similar to our traditional in-person program, except the number of games may be abbreviated and game prizes will be adjusted based on the number of participants.
+We have resumed our normal program remotely and using this website to enable players to purchase their gamecards in advance online.
+The program sessions are similar to our traditional in-person program, except the number of games may be abbreviated and game prizes will be adjusted based on the number of participants.

 Contact Past Grand Knight Bob Duerr for more info on joining our player community at Knights of Columbus Council 6125 Bingo or visit our website www.6125bingo.org.